AudreyGermain/Game-Recommendation-System/README.md

 #### c.
 Collaborative recommender with EM and SVD <a name="em"></a>

-The work presented in this section follows the work and methodology described in the blog post ["Steam Game Recommendation"](https://www.kaggle.com/danieloehm/steam-game-recommendations) for the implementation of a recommender system, considering many of the suggestions mentioned therein.
+The work presented in this section follows the work described in the blog post ["Steam Game Recommendation"](https://www.kaggle.com/danieloehm/steam-game-recommendations) for the implementation of a recommender system, considering many of the suggestions mentioned therein.
 The mentioned blog uses R language to implement its code, we translated some of them into python for our project.
 Here, the goal is to use the EM and SVD algorithms to implement and appropriate game recommendation system.

-##### EM Algorithm for game hours <a name="c_1"></a>
+##### EM Algorithm: Game Hours' Distribution <a name="c_1"></a>

 The Expectation-Maximization (EM) algorithm is an approach for maximum likelihood estimation in the presence of latent variables.
 It is an appropriate approach to use to estimate the parameters of a given data distribution.